• Skip to main content

 To make this delicious Limoncello tiramisu, you'll need a few basic pantry staples like eggs and sugar, plus some fresh blueberries for the topping and a bottle of Limoncello to give the dessert some oomph.
 That's it!

-Limoncello tiramisu 1
+Limoncello Tiramisu 1

 Simple lemon syrup - This easy syrup is made with water, sugar, and Limoncello.
 It's the perfect way to incorporate some additional lemony flavor into the tiramisu without making it too sweet.